rm-rf-etc/simple-shared-state/README.md

 ## Concepts

-Redux and simple-shared-state have slightly different scope.
-If you're comparing one to the other in terms of performance, note that simple-shared-state has more features (with a little less than half the code).
-The included test suite has some performance tests if you're interested.
+Redux and SimpleSharedState have slightly different scope.
+If you're comparing one to the other in terms of performance, note that SimpleSharedState has more features (with a little less than half the code).
+The included test suite has some performance tests if you're interested, and you can test the build result with `yarn build && yarn test-dist`.

-Terms like `reducers` and `action creators` will be reused for developer familiarity, but a "reducer" in simple-shared-state is not the same as a "reducer" in redux.
+Terms like `reducers` and `action creators` will be reused for developer familiarity, but a "reducer" in SimpleSharedState is not the same as a "reducer" in Redux.

 ## Future Work